 These disabilities can make life difficult for the child and cause them pain and discomfort for the rest of their lives.
 For the family, it can mean excessive medical costs for specialized treatments and care.
 When these injuries are due to the error of the delivering physician or midwife, it only reasonable that they compensate the family and child for the pain, suffering and large medical costs that they must bare.Seeking Legal Action For Brachial Plexus & Erb’s Palsy

 We understand how frightening it can be to learn your child has been injured during their birth.
 At Rosenfeld Injury Lawyers, we have worked with many families who have suffered with their child as they face an unknown future and possible disabilities due to a medical error.
 Our team of Chicago birth injury attorneys works with medical experts and counselors to determine the full extent of medical care that will be needed for our clients that have children that have suffered brachial plexus injuries or Erb’s Palsy.
-If your child was injured during birth, please call us for a free consultation to discuss the possibility of obtaining compensation to help with your child’s medical treatment and care.
+If your child was injured during birth, please contact us for a free consultation to discuss the possibility of obtaining compensation to help with your child’s medical treatment and care.

 Here are some useful resources for families facing a situation with a child who has Erb’s palsy or a shoulder injury at birth: